ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-The command [add -A]{.term} adds all the created files and directories to the Git content, the [commit -m]{.term} commits the changes with the specified message, and finally [push origin main]{.term} uploads all the modifications to GitHub.
+The command [add -A] adds all the created files and directories to the Git content, the [commit -m] commits the changes with the specified message, and finally [push origin main] uploads all the modifications to GitHub.
 When you now visit the GitHub page of your remote repository, you should see the changes.